aviralg/swift/userdocs/diagnostics/diagnostic-groups.md

 - `-Werror <group>` - upgrades warnings in the specified group to errors
 - `-Wwarning <group>` - indicates that warnings in the specified group should remain warnings, even if they were previously upgraded to errors
+- `-Wsuppress <group>` - fully suppresses warnings in the specified group

 As a concrete example, to upgrade deprecated declaration warnings to errors:
 ```sh